Roasted New Potatoes Recipe

 Roasted New Potatoes in a blue striped bowl on the counter

-If the boiled new potato is a thing of simple, great beauty, the roasted boiled new potato is thing of extra great beauty.
+If the boiled new potato is a thing of simple, great beauty, the roasted boiled new potato is a thing of extra great beauty.

 New potatoes in a colander in a white sink with a copper pot